EwoutV/splicer/docs/tiers/tier-2.md

 The canonical ABI defines `error-context.debug-message`, which would let the wrapper read the debug string in its own component (no cross-component hop needed for the string itself).
-We deliberately do **not** call it today: wasmtime ≤44 ships an incomplete `error-context` implementation ("very incomplete" per its own `wasm_component_model_error_context` config docstring).
+We deliberately do **not** call it today: wasmtime currently ships an incomplete `error-context` implementation ("very incomplete" per its own `wasm_component_model_error_context` config docstring).
 The `error_context_transfer` libcall fired by the FACT trampoline crashes with `unknown handle index` when an `error-context` crosses any component boundary — including a wrapper interposed via splicer or even a wac-shim in a fan-in topology.
-The wrapper's wasm code never runs, so option-2 (read the debug message) cannot be validated end- to-end on current hosts.
+The wrapper's wasm code never runs, so option-2 (read the debug message) cannot be validated end-to-end on current hosts.

 When wasmtime's error-context support matures, this will be upgraded to surface the debug string.
 The on-the-wire shape will change (likely